 Her art is rooted in the 19th century but with a focus on modernity.
 Daniella is influenced by classic artists like French art nouveau poster illustrator Louis Theophile Hingre, Irish stained glass artist and book illustrator Harry Clarke, French portrait painter Élisabeth Louise Vigée Le Brun, Victorian era watercolorist Eleanor Vere Boyle, English illustrator Aubrey Beardley, and Austrian painter Gustav Klimt, along with more contemporary artists such as Italian cartoonist Nadir Quinto, Japanese horror manga Junji Ito and American painter Camille Rose Garcia.
 Horror movie mastermind Clive Barker, English occultist painter Austin Osman Spare, Japanese cartoonist Peach Momoko and American horror film visionary Charles Band are also artistic inspirations.

 Daniella grew up a horror nerd.
 As a kid, if her family watched movies without a touch of macabre she wasn’t interested.
 She explains, “I’m a bit of a thrill seeker, so horror films have always been an outlet for me.
 I love monsters, I love the unexplained, I love things that defy logic, and I find that in horror.
 It’s like when Beyoncé wanted to have an unflattering photo removed from the internet, it made people want to find the image and stare at it even more.
 As a rebellious teen, when I was repeatedly discouraged from seeking out “bad things,” I went in even harder.
 I wanted to be soaked in ghosts and goblins.
-I wanted nothing more than to explore an abandoned mansion and drape myself in black.
+I was a little edgelord that wanted nothing more than to explore an abandoned mansion and drape myself in black.
 Every free moment I had in high school was spent watching horror movies.
 Whenever I came across an old cathedral or cemetery, I would roam around, take notes, and obsessively research its history when I got home.
 When was this built?
 Why?
 Who’s buried there?
 Are there ghosts?”

 An important part of Daniella’s process is the symbiosis between art and music.
 For her, there’s something psychological happening between imagery and sound.
 Making music is a vital part of creating a visual piece.
 She says, “Music helps set up the vibe I’m looking for, it fills the environment with a sound that energizes me, and it can even conjure up its own imagery that pushes my illustrations further in the right direction.
 Each one of my pieces has a specific soundtrack.”
 To that end, Daniella loves collaborating with musicians, and has done many music projects.
-She is the first-ever female Lead Illustrator for storied UK alternative culture brand Kerrang! – helping to usher in a new era of inclusivity through her artworks, she created tour posters and merchandise for Paris Jackson, album cover art and tour posters for The Kut’s Waiting For Christmas and more.
+She was the first-ever female Lead Illustrator for storied UK alternative culture brand Kerrang! – helping to usher in a new era of inclusivity through her artworks, she illustrated tour posters and merchandise for Paris Jackson, album cover art and tour posters for The Kut’s Waiting For Christmas and more.

 Daniella sees great value in being able to make everyday objects beautiful through design.
 She observes, “The things we choose to keep or adorn ourselves with are very often a personal statement.
 Having design and illustrations in our lives can make us feel a bit better, maybe stand a bit taller.
 I think we forget how much design is in every detail of our days.
 I thrive on being able to deliver something extra special where you least expect it.
 I have always thought ‘If there is a way to make our environment, our favorite or most used objects, more beautiful, then why don't we?’”
 She designed product packaging for Pizza Girl sauce, trophy design for horror film festival Shriekfest, book covers, advertisements and more.